lukezerona/nextjs-dashboard-tutorial/README.md

+## Tutorial
+This is my tutorial for the dashboard project.
+See below for more information about the project.

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.